 Useful crochet resources

-We change colors quite often in this blanket, but since entire rows are different colors (as opposed to color changes within the same row), it’s quite easy to carry yarn up the side in this blanket.
-Since we change colors every 2 rows, the yarn always ends up being carried on the same side.
-(For example, if you changed colors every 3 rows, you would end up on the opposite side of your blanket.)
+We change colors quite often in this blanket, but since entire rows are different colors (as opposed to color changes within the same row), it’s quite easy to change rows at the end of each.
+And since we change colors every 2 rows, the yarn always ends up being carried on the same side.
+For example, if you changed colors every 3 rows, you would end up on the opposite side of your blanket.

 So, every time you change colors, let the old color fall behind and yarn over with the new color.
 Once its time to bring that old color back a couple of rows later, gently ‘carry’ it up the side.